vpipeline_control_web_logo

 Launch

-After compiling you will get VPipelineControl.exe executable file on Windows or VPipelineControl executable file on Linux.
-To run application on Linux run command:
+After compiling, you will get VPipelineControl.exe executable file on Windows or VPipelineControl executable file on Linux.
+To run the application on Linux, run the command:

 ./VPipelineControl

-Note: on Windows you may need copy OpenCV .dll files to application’s executable file folder.
+Note: On Windows, you may need to copy OpenCV .dll files to the application’s executable file folder.

 Control

-To control the application, it is necessary that the main video display window was active (in focus).
+To control the application, it is necessary that the main video display window is active (in focus).
 The program is controlled by the XBOX Controller.

-Below you can see the scheme of XBOX Controller and all buttons described in the Table 2.
+Below you can see the scheme of the XBOX Controller and all buttons described in Table 3.

 xbox_scheme